AdobeDocs/campaign-classic.en/help/campaign/using/pressure-rules.md

 First, configure the pressure rule.

 1. Create a pressure rule.
-For more on this, refer to [Create a pressure rule](#creating-a-pressure-rule).
+For more on this, refer to [Creating a pressure rule](#creating-a-pressure-rule).
 1. In the **[!UICONTROL General]** tab, select the **[!UICONTROL Re-apply the rule at the start of personalization]** option.

    ![](assets/campaign_opt_pressure_example_5.png)

    This option overrules the value defined in the **[!UICONTROL Frequency]** field and automatically applies the rule during the personalization phase.
-For more on this, refer to [Adjust calculation frequency](../../campaign/using/applying-rules.md#adjusting-calculation-frequency).
+For more on this, refer to [Adjusting calculation frequency](../../campaign/using/applying-rules.md#adjusting-calculation-frequency).

 1. In the **[!UICONTROL Pressure]** tab, select **[!UICONTROL 7d]** as the **[!UICONTROL Period considered]** and **[!UICONTROL Grouping per day]** as the **[!UICONTROL Period type]**.
 1. Select the **[!UICONTROL Take the deliveries into account in the provisional calendar]** option to include the scheduled deliveries.